cconstab/snackeater/README.md

     ..metadata = metaData;
 ```

-  We now have the data from the send containing our snack, so we display it with the snackbar widget.
+  We now have the data from the sending @sign containing our snack, so we display it with the snackbar widget.

   `ScaffoldMessenger.of(context).showSnackBar(snackBar);`

-  It really is that simple to send a fully End to End Encrypted message from on e @sign to another using the @platform..
+  It really is that simple to send a fully End to End Encrypted message from one @sign to another using the @platform..

   Get a couple of @signs and send a snack !
 Better still get a friend to get an @sign and send them a snack !